Houston to Austin Drive – Best Stops, Time, Route & Tips

-There’s something magical about hitting the open road from Houston to Austin.
+There’s something magical about the Houston to Austin drive.
 In just under three hours, you can go from bustling bayou city life to the live music capital of the world.
-But this road trip isn’t just about the destination—it’s about what you discover in between.
+But this drive from Houston to Austin isn’t just about getting from point A to point B — it’s about what you discover in between.
 Think rolling countryside, small-town eats, scenic overlooks, quirky pit stops, and slow-sipped coffee in places you’d never expect.

-Why the Houston to Austin Drive is a Texas Classic
+Why the Houston to Austin Drive Is a Texas Classic

 1. Buc-ee’s – Katy